EmilianoAmador/ProfitSplitter_Blockchain-Solidity-Contracts/README.md

 ![](Images/metamask-prelim.png)

 ## Associate Profit Splitter
+This contract was designed to split a set amount of funds evenly among three associate level employees.
+To use follow the instructions below:

 Once Metamask and solidity are connected to the local network, import the AssociateProfitSplitter.sol contract.
-Compile it and then navigate to the "Deploy & Run Transactions" icon located on the left hand side of Remix and set the dropdowns like the ones shown below.
+Compile it and then navigate to the "Deploy & Run Transactions" icon located on the left hand side of the page.
+Set the dropdowns like the ones shown below.
 In the deploy section, fill in the three addresses of three employees that will receive an evenly distributed amount from a total amount set by Human Resources department.
-Click transact and find that the contracts have been successfully deployed.
+Click transact and find that the contracts will be successfully deployed.
 Be advised that everytime a contract is deployed a gas fee of .002 ETH is spent.
-This amount is equivalent to $0.85 (calculated using 1 ETH at $425).
+This amount is equivalent to $0.85 (calculated using 1 ETH equal to $425).
 ![](Images/remix-tps.png)

 Once deployed, fill in the value to be distributed and click deposit.
 In this test run 15 ETH were depositted; therefore, each employee should receive 5 ETH each.